ENROLLMENT- GENERAL INFORMATION

 A student is not officially enrolled until all fees have been paid.

 New transfer students should contact the Office of the University Registrar for an appointment with an advisement counselor who will assist new students in the early registration process.
-New freshman students should contact the Freshman Counselor in the Office of Admission for first time enrollment advisement.
-Then, during the first semester at the University, students are advised by faculty within the college of their major.
+New freshman students should contact the Freshman Counselor in the Office of Recruitment and School Relations for first time enrollment advisement.
+After the first year at the University, students are advised by faculty within the college of their major.

 Registration for a Course: The only way to become a member of a